Average-case matrix discrepancy: satisfiability bounds: Large deviations for the spectral norm of a Gaussian matrix

 \myskip \textbf{Tightness of the second moment analysis --} Similarly to \cite{aubin2019storage} (and subsequent works) for the symmetric binary perceptron (SBP), we use a second moment approach to characterize the feasibility of this problem.
 However, while this method gives a tight threshold for the SBP in Theorem~\ref{thm:trans_SBP} (and thus leaves no ``Unknown'' region in the SBP counterpart to Figure~\ref{fig:phase_diagram}), the situation in average-case matrix discrepancy is quite different.

 \myskip First, the threshold $\tau_2(\kappa)$ of eq.~\eqref{eq:def_tau2} is likely not optimal, as the upper bounds on $\EE[Z_\kappa^2]$ proven in Section~\ref{sec:2nd_moment} are not expected to be tight.
 For this reason, the second moment ratio $\EE[Z_\kappa^2]/\EE[Z_\kappa]^2$ might still be bounded by a constant (cf.\ Proposition~\ref{prop:2nd_moment}) even for some values $\tau \leq \tau_2(\kappa)$.
 For instance, one might conjecture that this includes values of $\tau$ arbitrarily close to $0$ when $\kappa$ approaches $2$, which is not captured by our current bounds.
 Improving the estimates we obtain in Section~\ref{sec:2nd_moment} to obtain a sharp study of the range of parameters $(\tau, \kappa)$ with bounded second moment ratio is significantly more complex than in the SBP setting: it requires a precise understanding of the large deviation properties of the law of $(\|\bW_1\|_\op, \|\bW_2\|_\op)$, where $\bW_1, \bW_2$ are two correlated $\GOE(d)$ matrices, both conditioned on having small spectral norm (see eq.~\eqref{eq:def_Gd}).
-A rate function for this law can be obtained in a variational form (see e.g.\ Theorem~3.3 of \cite{guionnet2004first}), however a numerical analysis of this variational formula is a very challenging problem, which we leave as a future direction.
+A rate function for this law can be obtained in a variational form (see e.g.\ Theorem~3.3 of \cite{guionnet2004first}), however a numerical analysis of this variational formula is a very challenging problem, which we leave as a future direction. \begin{openquestion}[Sharp second moment] Obtain the sharp limit of $(1/d^2) \log \EE[Z_\kappa^2]$, the exponential scale of the second moment.
+This should likely rely on computing numerically $(i)$ the large-$d$ limit of the large deviations rate function of eq.~\eqref{eq:def_Gd}, and $(ii)$ the asymptotic spectral density of two \emph{correlated} $\GOE(d)$ matrices, conditioned to both have spectral norm at most $\kappa$. \end{openquestion}

 \myskip Furthermore, and very interestingly, we show in Theorem~\ref{thm:fail_second_moment} that (assuming Hypothesis~\ref{hyp:control_Gsecond}) the second moment method does not yield a sharp satisfiability threshold in average-case matrix discrepancy.
 Indeed, there exists a range of $\kappa \in (0,2)$ such that $\tau_1(\kappa) < \tau_{c}(\kappa)$, so that if $\tau \in (\tau_1(\kappa), \tau_c(\kappa))$, then both $\lim (1/d^2) \log \EE[Z_\kappa] > 0$ and $\liminf (1/d^2) \log \EE[Z_\kappa^2]/\EE[Z_\kappa]^2 > 0$.
 For such values of $(\tau, \kappa)$, the variance of $Z_\kappa$ is thus exponentially large (in $d^2$), and an approach based solely on the second moment method will fail at characterizing the feasibility of the problem.
 Numerically, we find that $\tau_1(\kappa) < \tau_c(\kappa)$ in the range $0.718 \lesssim \kappa \lesssim 1.652$.
 We summarize these findings in Fig.~\ref{fig:fail_second_moment}.